lcn-kul/federated-learning-connected-speech/README.md

 * Git (e.g., [GitHub Desktop](https://desktop.github.com/))
 * Python >=3.8 (e.g., Python 3.11)
 * A python virtual environment manager
-* An server_details.env file with the server address and port (shared beforehand)
+* An server_details.env file with the server address and port (shared beforehand, not needed for external evaluators)

 The easiest way to get Python and a virtual environment manager is by installing [Anaconda](https://docs.anaconda.com/free/anaconda/install/)